sophialyj/system-design-primer/README.md

 * [Consistent hashing](http://www.paperplanes.de/2011/12/9/the-magic-of-consistent-hashing.html)

 #### Denormalization
+In a relational database, data is first categorized into a number of predefined types, and tables are created to hold individual entries, or records, of each type.
+The tables define the data within each record's fields, meaning that every record in the table has the same overall form.
+The administrator also defines the relationships between the tables, and selects certain fields that they believe will be most commonly used for searching and defines indexes on them.
+A key concept in the relational design is that any data that may be repeated is normally placed in its own table, and if these instances are related to each other, a column is selected to group them together, the foreign key.
+This design is known as database normalization.

 Denormalization is a strategy used on a previously-normalized database to increase performance.
 In computing, denormalization is the process of trying to improve the read performance of a database, at the expense of losing some write performance, by adding redundant copies of data or by grouping data.
 Redundant copies of the data are written in multiple tables to avoid expensive joins.
 Some RDBMS such as [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) and Oracle support [materialized views](https://en.wikipedia.org/wiki/Materialized_view) which handle the work of storing redundant information and keeping redundant copies consistent.